Femi-Ted/U10SoccerTeamManager/README.md

 11. That after create team button is pressed, it is not expected that user would add more players, but only proceed to get the team players or get the starting lineup.

-12. That basic functionalities to extract a Team list and Starting lineup are required.
+12. That only the basic functionalities to extract a Team list and Starting lineup are required by the user.

 <br />